snowball-tech/fractal/README.md

 - **[design-tokens](./packages/design-tokens)**: the list of design tokens defining the design system and to be used in all the apps _(web, mobile, ...)_ and packages throughout the organization;

-- **[react](./packages/react)**: the React design system, made of components, styles, icons, ... to be used in web (React) applications;
+- **[react](./packages/react)**: the React design system, made of components, styles, icons, ... to be used in web (React) applications.
+  It also contains the Storybook documentation that will be reference by the main `docs` application above;

 ### TypeScript